TheCandidStartup/TheCandidStartup.github.io/_drafts/free-or-not.md

 Some services have an always free tier with no expiry date.
 Everyone gets a free allowance each month.

-Finally, some services have more limited free trials with a service dependent duration (usually less than a month).
+Finally, some services have more limited free trials with a service dependent duration (usually a month or two).
 These start from the point at which you activate the service.

+# Analysis

+I'm focusing on the Serverless services that I identified [last time]({% link _posts/2022-12-05-serverless-or-not.md %}).
+I've added a few additional services in the existing categories and a whole new category for Build, Deploy and Management services.
+For each service I list the base cost model, what (if anything) is included in the free tier, what that's worth in dollars per month and finally how long the free tier lasts.
+If you don't want to wade through all the tables, you can jump straight to my [conclusions](#conclusion).

-# Compute
+## Compute

 | Service | Cost Model | Free Tier | Monthly Value | Free Tier Duration |
 |---------|-----|------------------|---------------|-------|-----------------------|-----|-----|